PSICQUIC/psicquic-documentation/PsicquicSpec_1_4_Rest.md

   * Support all the fields of [MIQL 2.8](MiqlReference28.md)
   * [MITAB 2.8](MITAB28Format.md) is supported (combatibility with previous versions is maintained)
+  * RDF format support is no longer maintained

 ### From version 1.2 ###